-Investments include mutual funds and have readily determinable fair values and are stated at fair value as of June 30, 2022 and 2021.
+Investments include certificates of deposit which have an original maturity greater than 90 days and mutual funds.
+Mutual funds have readily determinable fair values and are stated at fair value as of June 30, 2023 and 2022.
 Fair values of all these short-term investments are determined based on quoted market prices and other relevant information generated by market transactions.
 Realized and unrealized gains or losses on investments are recorded in the statement of activities in the period that such gains or losses occur.
 Interest income is recorded when earned on an accrual basis.
 There were no changes in valuation techniques and related inputs during the period.

-Pledges Receivable
+Contributions Receivable